saiitanaa/CIATools/README.md

 Note that if you are using version 1.0, you must rename your files as follows:

+This problem has been fixed in v2.0 and you no longer need to touch CIABUILDER.bat!

 //
 - homebrew.rsf
 - homebrew.elf